n1243645679976/ImageViewer/README.md

  - tiff
 threads: 4
 ```
 The 'template_config.yaml' file includes settings for the image viewer.
-To customize your configuration, modify the 'directory_config' section by replacing the dashes with paths to your desired directories.
-If you don't need to specify many directories, you can simply set the 'init_dir' parameter to the directory you want to open by default, without modifying the other 'directory*'.
+To customize your configuration, modify the 'directory_config' section by replacing the empty strings with paths to your desired directories.
+If you don't need to specify so many root directories, you can simply set the 'init_dir' parameter to the directory you want to open by default, without modifying the other 'directory*'.

-This file also specifies the list of supported image file extensions under the 'available_extension' parameter, and sets the 'threads' parameter to control the number of threads used for image processing.
+This file also specifies the list of supported image file extensions under the 'available_extension' parameter, and sets the 'threads' parameter to control the number of threads used for image loading.

 After you've updated the configuration and renamed the file, you can launch the image viewer with your custom settings.
 # Shortcuts